spatie/laravel-analytics/README.md

 ### How to obtain the credentials to communicate with Google Analytics

+If you haven't already done so, [set up a Google Analtyics property](https://support.google.com/analytics/answer/1042508) and [install the tracking code on your site](https://support.google.com/analytics/answer/1008080?hl=en#GA).

 This package needs valid configuration values for `siteId`, `clientId` and `serviceEmail`.
 Additionally a `p12-file`is required.

 To obtain these credentials start by going to the [Google Developers Console](https://console.developers.google.com).